On Structure and Organization: An Organizing Principle: Multilevel state systems

 In order to influence global states from local actions it is a reasonable and general procedure to put a hyperstructure on the systems with a multilevel state structure given by another hyperstructure $\calS$ with level relations as described:

 The idea is then to act on $\calS_n$ by introducing a suitable dynamics and let the actions propagate through the hyperstructure to the global level.
 This is similar to social systems and may be called the ``Democratic Method of Action''.
+In other situations one may want to move from high to low level states.

 It is especially useful if the level relations are functional assignments:

 For example if the $\calS_i$'s are categories of some kind, the arrows would represent functors and if the $\calS_i$'s are spaces, the arrows represent mappings.